zorgoz/rabbitmq-tsl-issue/README.md

 **The test will fail, and NMAP won't report any TLS support at all**

 ### Finding 2
-if you change directory into `rmq-tsl-test` amd issue `dotnet run` from the Windows host, you will get error either way.
+if you change directory into `rmq-tls-test` amd issue `dotnet run` from the Windows host, you will get error either way.
 More precisely:
 ```
 BrokerUnreachableException: None of the specified endpoints were reachable